-The largest prewar company in this area, Ching Kee S.S.
-Co., was close to Japanese interests in Chefoo (Yantai) but in the 1930s sent its fleet to layup in Hong Kong to avoid capture.
+Ching Kee S.S.
+Co.was the largest prewar company in North China.
+It was close to Japanese interests in Chefoo (Yantai) but in the 1930s sent its fleet to layup in Hong Kong to avoid capture.
 See the PDF file at right for a full illustrated list.

-There were two companies based in Tientsin which used "PEI" nomenclature for their ships, and these are presented in the next Pei Ships PDF.
+"Pei" Ships-There were two companies based in Tientsin which used "PEI" nomenclature for their ships, and these are presented in the next PDF.

-A number of small Chinese companies operating prewar in the Pohai Gulf area, continuing in some cases after the war, are brought together in a "Little Pohai" fleetlist, in the PDF at right.
+"Little Pohai"- A number of smaller Chinese companies operating prewar in the Pohai Gulf area, continuing in some cases after the war, are brought together in a fleetlist, in the PDF at right.

-Following the transfer of Manchurian territory from the administration of the Soviet Union to China in the 1950s, the Dalian Maritime Bureau was established in 1957 to run all passenger and cargo shipping administered hitherto both by the Shanghai Bureau's Dalian Sub-bureau and otherwise in the Pohai Gulf.
+Dalian Maritime Bureau-Following the transfer of Manchurian territory from the administration of the Soviet Union to China in the 1950s, this Bureauwas established in 1957 to run all passenger and cargo shipping administered hitherto both by the Shanghai Bureau's Dalian Sub-bureau and otherwise in the Pohai Gulf.
 The passenger ships were eventually transferred to a new national entity called China Shipping Passenger Liner Co.
 Ltd. The Dalian passenger ships are listed in the PDF at right.

 Steamship Fleets and Companies Operating on the Yangtse & between Shanghai and Ningpo

-The China Navigation Company (John Swire and Sons) of London commenced its steamship operations in 1873 on the Yangtse which had just been opened up for steam shipping.
+China Navigation Co.
+(John Swire and Sons) of London commenced its steamship operations in 1873 on the Yangtse.
 We have compiled an illustrated list of all CNC ships on Yangtse and Ningpo services which is at the PDF at right.
-For ship histories for the full CNC fleet we recommend the Wikiswire website.
+For ship histories for the full CNC fleet we recommend the listing via the Wikiswire website.

-Several Japanese companies joined to form Nisshin Kisen which became the largest company on the Yangtse prewar.
+Nisshin Kisen K.K.-Several Japanese companies joined to form Nisshin which became the largest company on the Yangtse prewar.
 A brief history and illustrated fleet list is at the next PDF at right.

 Yu Ya-ching (Yu Xia-qing)'s five companies became major players in Ningpo and Yangtse passenger shipping before World War II.
-An updated illustrated list of these ships is in the PDF at right, while the full illustrated list of all of his ships is posted in the 'Major Ship Operators' section above.
+An updated illustrated list of the Yangtse and Ningpo ships of these companies, including those of Hoong On S.N.
+Co. controlled by Yu Ya-ching from 1918, is in the PDF at right.
+A full illustrated list of Yu Ya-ching's ships is posted in the 'Major Ship Operators' section above.

-The Asiatic Petroleum Company (North China) developed a fleet mainly for operating on the Yangtse and Upper Yangtse.
+Asiatic Petroleum Co.
+(North China) developed a fleet mainly for operating on the Yangtse and Upper Yangtse.
 An illustrated fleet list may be found at the next PDF.

-The Standard Oil Company also developed a fleet mainly for operating on the Yangtse and Upper Yangtse.
+Standard Oil Co. also developed a fleet mainly for operating on the Yangtse and Upper Yangtse.
 An illustrated fleet list may be found at the next PDF.

-Many small companies operated in the Yangtse river delta, to Yangtse ports, northwards to ports such as Yichen and Haizhou, and southwards such as to the Zhongshan (Chusan) islands, Ningbo and Wenzhou.
-An indicative illustrated list of many of these companies, with ship histories as far as is known, is in the "Little Yangtze" list in the PDF at right.
+"Little Yangtze and Near Coast"-Before the Pacific War many smaller companies operated in the Yangtse river delta, to Yangtse ports, northwards to ports such as Yichen and Haizhou, and southwards such as to the Zhongshan (Chusan) islands, Ningbo and Wenzhou.
+An indicative illustrated list of many of these companies, with ship histories as far as is known, is in the PDF at right.

-From around 1900 the Upper Yangtse to Chungking and beyond was opened up to steam shipping, and many companies were formed in ensuing years.
-It is not possible to provide a comprehensive list, but we have provided a "Little Upper River" listing of the ships of many of the companies in this PDF.
+"Little Upper River"-From around 1900 the Upper Yangtse from Ichang to Chungking and beyond was opened up to steam shipping, and many companies were formed in ensuing years.
+It is not possible to provide a comprehensive list, but we have provided an indicativelisting of the ships of many of the companies in this PDF.

-A significant United States operator on the Upper River 1923-35 was the Yangtze Rapid S.S.
-Co., an illustrated fleet list of which may be found in the PDF at right.
+Yangtze Rapid S.S.
+Co. was a significant United States operator on the Upper River 1923-35, an illustrated fleet list of which may be found in the PDF at right.

-The Yangtse Maritime Bureau operated Yangtse the river steamers in the 1960s, taking over the fleets run by China Merchants (CHIANG names) and by the Ming Sung Industrial company (MING names).
-There were reorganised into one fleet in 1966 with DONG FANG HONG ("The East is Red") names and a number.
+Chang Jiang (Yangtse) Maritime Bureau operated Yangtse the river steamers in the 1960s, taking over the fleets run by China Merchants (CHIANG names) and by the Ming Sung Industrial company (MING names).
+These were re-organised into one fleet in 1966 with DONG FANG HONG ("The East is Red") names and a unique number.
 Vessels with pre-revolutionary origins, such as DONG FANG HONG ships numbered up to No.10 are listed with full histories and illustrations, as far as available, in the first PDF at right.
 Vessels built after 1949, such as DONG FANG HONG ships numbered No.11 and later are listed with illustrations but, without full histories, in the second PDF.

 Coastal Steamship Companies Mainly Operating from Shanghai

-A pioneering company operating from Shanghai in the period from 1863 was Trautmann & Co.
-This company was reformulated as the North China Steamer Co. in 1868, but was soon taken over by Jardine, Matheson & Co.
+Trautmann & Co.was a pioneering company operating from Shanghai in the period from 1863.
+The company was reformulated as the North China Steamer Co. in 1868, but was soon taken over by Jardine, Matheson & Co.
 The PDF at right contains an illustrated fleet list.

-A major company commencing with coal mining operations and later operating steamships out of Shanghai, including after 1949, was the Chung Hsing company.
+Chung Hsingwas major conzern commencing with coal mining operations and later operating steamships out of Shanghai, including after 1949.
 A short history and illustrated fleetlist is at right.

-Another sizeable company operating out of Shanghai was the Dah Loh Steamship Company.
+Dah Loh Steamship Co.was another sizeable company operating out of Shanghai before and after World War II.
 An illustrated fleet list is contained in the next PDF.

-In the early-1950s, coastal ships based in Shanghai were added to the fleet of the Shanghai Maritime Bureau, often after passing through private-public partnerships.
-Priority was given to the repair, reconditioning, and from the late-1950s, construction cargo ships.
+Shanghai Maritime Bureau HOPING, ZHANDOU, HEPING, QIAN SHAO and ZHE HAI cargo ships-In the early-1950s, coastal ships based in Shanghai were added to the fleet of the state's Shanghai Maritime Bureau, often after passing through private-public partnerships.
+Priority was given to the repair, reconditioning, and from the late-1950s, construction of cargo ships.
 For the SMB's early CHUNG HSING series, see the final part of the CHUNG HSING list above.
 The main Shanghai-based cargo fleet was developed with ships named in the HOPING ('Peace') series which started at HOPING 1.
 To instill revolutionary fervour at the beginning of the Cultural Revolution all the names were changed from HOPING to ZHANDOU ('Combat').
-An illustrated list of these HOPING and ZHANDOU cargo ships may be found in the PDF file at right.
+An illustrated list of these HOPING, ZHANDOU and subsequent series Mao-era cargo ships may be found in the PDF file at right.